hmcts/et-pet-et1/app/views/guides/markdown/acas_early_conciliation.md

 You’ll get a certificate from Acas if conciliation doesn’t work.

-On the certificate is your ‘Acas early conciliation certificate number’, starting ‘R’ or ‘MU’ [I’ve checked with Daniel Thompson.
-Should also check with Helen Mott].
+On the certificate is your ‘Acas early conciliation certificate number’, starting ‘R’ or ‘MU’.
 You must quote this number.

 ## Time limits